Summer Session Registration for Incoming Students

 Understanding Human Behavior focuses on the methods of inquiry used by social and behavioral scientists to understand human behavior.

-Days: Mondays and Wednesdays
+Mondays and Wednesdays (Online)

-Times: 4 - 7:45 p.m., Pacific Daylight Time
+12:00–3:45 p.m., Pacific Daylight Time

-CRN: 20077
+CRN: 20005

 Accelerated introduction to both microeconomics and macroeconomics.
 Supply and demand, elasticity, and theories of production, cost, competition, monopoly, and other market structures.
 Aggregate supply, aggregate demand and Keynesian Cross analysis, and discussion of GDP, national income, inflation, and unemployment.